accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 Besides on-disk data, write path touches almost a wide range of components to co-update together, e.g. metadata, index, checkpoint, logging, cache.

   * __Metadata, index__.
-The main concern here is propagation of visibility from data change to end user.
-This is mentioned before in __Consistency section__.
+The main concern here is the propagation of visibility from disk data change to end user.
+This is mentioned before in "Consistency" section.

   * __Checkpoint, logging__.
 New changes are first made atomically durable by WAL, where a typical technique is separating key/value (WiscKey).
 Durable changes can then be propagated to index and metadata to be made visible to user.
 Logging is a write-optimized format, while reads need structured data.
 The "structured data" is either periodically flushed from memory to disk, i.e. checkpointing, or by transferring database pages.
 Fragmented, overlapping checkpoints further need GC/compaction to rewrite to more read-optimized format (e.g. LSM-tree), and to reclaim deleted storage space.

   * __Cache__ updates are async, usually be offline from write path; unless the write wants to invalidate stale data or immediately load new data.

 Besides writing locally, __data replication__ is also interleaved in write path.
-Driving by purpose, data replication has their variety
+It achieves durability and many other purposes

-  * __Durability replication__, e.g. Raft replication, 3-way replication, quorum writes, see __Consistency section__.
+  * __Durability__, e.g. Raft replication, 3-way replication, quorum writes, see "Consistency" section.
 Durability replication is usually synchronous with strong consistency.

-  * __Disaster-recovery replication__, e.g. backup, geo-replication__, see __Consistency section__.
+  * __Disaster-recovery__, e.g. backup, geo-replication__, see "Consistency" section.
 They can async with an agreement on RPO.

-  * __Locality replication__, e.g. geo-replication which moves data to user's local region, e.g. Akkio u-shards; and CDN that acts as static content cache and bridges across WAN provider.
+  * __Locality__, e.g. geo-replication which moves data to user's local region, e.g. Akkio u-shards; and CDN that acts as static content cache and bridges across WAN provider.

-  * __Data layout replication__.
+  * __Data layout__.
 Examples are TiFlash and F1 Lightning.
 The databases maintain main data copy as row-format to serve OLTP, which replicate an extra columnar layout copy for OLAP use.
 Raft protocol or fine-grained version tracking can be used to maintain consistency between replicas.

-  * __Hot/cold tiering replication__.
+  * __Hot/cold tiering__.
 Hot data can be copied cache.
 Cold data can be offloaded slow HDD or archival storage.
 Data formats between tiers can also be different, to favor access latency, storage efficiency, or compression.

-  * __Data balance related__.
+  * __Data balance__.
 Typically, data can be re-balanced to occupy empty new nodes, to spread out placement from correlated failure domains, or to balance hot/cold access on nodes.

   * __Log is database__.
 Instead of replicating data or pages, logs which carry delta are replicated and propagated as the source of truth.
 See "Consistency" section.